yingweiwo

 Mechanism of Action

-Tirofiban is a reversible antagonist of fibrinogen binding to the GP IIb/IIIa receptor, the major platelet surface receptor involved in platelet aggregation.
-Platelet aggregation inhibition is reversible following cessation of the infusion of tirofiban.
+Tirofiban is a reversible antagonist that binds to fibrinogen and GP IIb/IIIa receptors (the main platelet surface receptors involved in platelet aggregation).
+Platelet aggregation inhibition is reversible upon discontinuation of tirofiban infusion.

-Tirofiban inhibits platelet aggregation by reversibly binding to the platelet receptor glycoprotein (GP) IIb/IIIa of human platelets, thus preventing the binding of fibrinogen.
-Inhibition of platelet aggregation occurs in a dose- and concentration-dependent manner.
+Tirofiban inhibits platelet aggregation by reversibly binding to human platelet receptor glycoprotein (GP) IIb/IIIa, thereby preventing fibrinogen binding.
+Platelet aggregation inhibition is dose- and concentration-dependent.

 Therapeutic Uses

-Tirofiban is indicated, in combination with heparin, for the prevention of acute cardiac ischemic complications in patients with acute coronary syndrome (unstable angina or non-Q-wave myocardial infarction). these patients are at high risk for myocardial infarction and sudden death due to progression of total coronary artery occlusion, whether managed medically or with percutaneous coronary intervention (PCI).
-Note: Acute coronary syndrome is defined as prolonged (>/= 10 minutes) or repetitive symptoms of cardiac ischemia occurring at rest or with minimal exertion, associated with either ST-T wave changes on electrocardiogram or elevated cardiac enzymes.
-This definition includes unstable angina and non-Q-wave myocardial infarction but excludes myocardial infarction that is associated with Q waves or nontransient ST-segment elevation. /Included in US product labeling/
+Tirofiban, used in combination with heparin, is indicated for the prevention of acute myocardial ischemic complications in patients with acute coronary syndromes (unstable angina or non-Q-wave myocardial infarction).
+These patients are at high risk of myocardial infarction and sudden death due to the progression of complete coronary artery occlusion, regardless of whether medical therapy or percutaneous coronary intervention (PCI) is used.
+Note: Acute coronary syndrome is defined as prolonged (≥10 minutes) or recurrent episodes of myocardial ischemia symptoms at rest or with mild activity, accompanied by ST-T wave changes on ECG or elevated cardiac enzymes.
+This definition includes unstable angina and non-Q wave myocardial infarction, but excludes myocardial infarction with Q waves or non-transient ST-segment elevation. /US product label contains/

 Drug Warnings